Respect the land, the sea, and the locals

 Working toward more inclusive, innovative active-outdoor industries by promoting gender diversity in the workplace.
 Our CEO has also signed the Camber CEO Pledge.

 Trek Dirt Series: (www.dirtseries.com)

 Mountain bike camps that offer personalized instruction, professional programming, and an incredibly skilled and supportive coaching staff.
 Throughout Western Canada and the US -- women's specific and co-ed, cross-country and downhill, and beginner through advanced.

 Empowers young people to make positive choices that promote lifelong wellness through outreach, prevention, sustainability, and support programs.

 Kiteboarding 4 Cancer: (www.kb4c.org)

 Harnesses the power of wind and water to impact lives affected by cancer.
-We fund Project Koru, which helps young adults move forward in life after cancer through community and the outdoors.
+We support Project Koru, which helps young adults move forward in life after cancer through community and the outdoors.

 Surfrider Foundation: (www.surfrider.org)